True or False – Habitat for Humanity gives away homes to families with limited incomes.

 FALSE!
 Habitat does not give away homes.
 Habitat partners with qualified and selected families to provide them a hand-up – not a hand-out – to homeownership they can afford.

 For a family with a limited income, finding affordable housing opportunities in the Bay Area can feel like a farfetched dream.
-However, when a family partners with Habitat, not only can they achieve that dream, but help build more stable communities.
+However, when a family partners with Habitat, not only can they achieve that dream, but they help build more stable communities.

 To make these dreams and communities a reality, Habitat offers qualified and selected families the opportunity to purchase a home through a nonprofit, affordable mortgage.